 Despite their job title, the 11th century Bavarian Monks of Kulmbach were just as concerned about the physical happiness of their fellow man as they were the spiritual.
 “If any man is thirsty, let him come to me and drink” said Christ.
 “Too right!” replied the Kulmbach monks as they poured another jug of their signature Bavarian Black Lager.
 “Nice one” said all the Catholics in the area at the time.

-Zeelandt Black Monk delivers smooth, rich malt flavors with hints of chocolate and coffee with a dry clean finish.
+Zeelandt Black Monk delivers smooth, rich malt flavours with hints of chocolate and coffee with a dry clean finish.

 An actual Pilsner in the style of crafty old Josef Groll, who stole lager yeast from his native Bavaria in 1842 to make his signature style famous in Czechoslovakia and then the world.
 It’s therefore fitting that we blatantly stole his recipe to make a cheeky New Zealand Pilsner without having to spend ages coming up with a recipe of our own.
 Your royalty cheque is in the mail Josef, honest!